 New orders require 50% non-refundable deposit upon order; completed instruments will be shipped within 6-8 weeks, balance due prior to shipment via UPS, FedEx or USPS.
 Customer pays insured shipping costs, billed separately at time of shipment.
 Payment via PayPal, VISA, MasterCard or certified (bank) check.
 Prices include a high-quality padded MONO M80 case.
 An optional bookmatched flame maple top (available only with the Malibu Sunset finish) will be an additional $150.

-* With standard GraphTech Ghost AcoustiPhonic piezo saddles & preamp.
-Without Ghost system, deduct $100 from direct price.
+* GraphTech Ghost AcoustiPhonic piezo saddles & preamp, add $100.